JPetronetto/MyFramework/README.md

 # MyFramework
-A personal project of a micro-framework
+A personal project of a micro-framework for study.